pspealman/Project_Juliana_River_basin/README.md

-# project_oxun
+# Project Juliana River Basin
-Collection of scripts and primary data for analysis of metagenomic data.
+Collection of scripts and metadata for the analysis of metagenomic DNA samples from the Juliana River Basin (Bahia, Brasil) in preparation of submission of paper.